ISBN | 9789990876628 |

 About the Editor

-Dr Joseph Chaphadzika Chakanza is Associate Professor in the Department of Theology and Religious Studies, Chancellor College, University of Malawi.
-He studied Social Anthropology at Oxford University and has a special interest in New Religious Movements.
-He is founding editor of the journal Religion in Malawi.
+Dr Joseph Chaphadzika Chakanza was Professor in the Department of Theology and Religious Studies, Chancellor College, University of Malawi.
+He studied Social Anthropology at Oxford University and had a special interest in New Religious Movements.
+He was the founding editor of the journal Religion in Malawi.